vahidalizad/simple-parse-smtp-adapter/README.md

 	port: APP_PORT,
 	//This is the config for email adapter
 	emailAdapter: {
-		module: "simple-parse-smtp-adapter",
+		module: "parse-smtp-adapter",
 		options: {
-			service:'Gmail', // required
-			clientId:'your_clientid_get_from_console_google_developers',
-            clientSecret:'your_clientsecret_get_from_console_google_developers',
-            refreshToken:'your_refresh_token_get_from_console_google_developers',
-            accessToken:'your_access_token_get_from_console_google_developers',
 			fromAddress: 'your@sender.address',
 			user: 'email@email.com', //#"required for service SMTP"
-			//password: 'AwesomePassword',  //#"required for service SMTP"
+			password: 'AwesomePassword',  //#"required for service SMTP"
-			//host: 'your.smtp.host',  //#"required for service SMTP"
+			host: 'your.smtp.host',  //#"required for service SMTP"
-			//isSSL: true, //True or false if you are using ssl  //#"required for service SMTP"
+			isSSL: true, //True or false if you are using ssl  //#"required for service SMTP"
-			//port: 465, //SSL port or another port //#"required for service SMTP"
+			port: 465, //SSL port or another port //#"required for service SMTP"
 			name: 'your domain name', //  optional, used for identifying to the server
 			//Somtimes the user email is not in the 'email' field, the email is search first in
 			//email field, then in username field, if you have the user email in another field
 			//You can specify here
 			emailField: 'username',
 			templates: {
+				//put link(rel="stylesheet", href="/app.css", data-inline) in the <head> of your html
+				cssFolder: __dirname + '/views/email/css', // automatic load of css in this folder
 			    //This template is used only for reset password email
 				resetPassword: {
 				    //Path to your template